BayesWatch/deep-kernel-transfer/README.md

 }
 ```

-**Overview.** We introduce a Bayesian method based on [Gaussian Processes (GPs)](https://en.wikipedia.org/wiki/Gaussian_process) to tackle the problem of few-shot learning.
+**Overview.** We introduce a Bayesian meta-learning method based on [Gaussian Processes (GPs)](https://en.wikipedia.org/wiki/Gaussian_process) to tackle the problem of few-shot learning.
 We propose a simple, yet effective variant of deep kernel learning in which the kernel is transferred across tasks, which we call *Deep Kernel Transfer (DKT)*.
 This approach is straightforward to implement, provides uncertainty quantification, and does not require estimation of task-specific parameters.
 We empirically demonstrate that the proposed method outperforms several state-of-the-art algorithms in few-shot regression, classification, and cross-domain adaptation.

+**NOTE**: previous pre-print versions of this paper have used the names "GPNet" and "GPShot".
+In the published version we are using the name "DKT".

 Requirements
 -------------